alessandro-fazzi/lfbg.pl/README.md

 ## The CLI version

-Stay away!
-This is earlier than alpha software!
+Warning!
+This is beta software!
+We use it in production every day, but keep calm and test it on your system with caution.

 ## Scope

 This little script's scope is to act as regex collection in order to do code scanning about maliciuos code and files.
-The are two search models:
+The are 3 search models:

 * filenames
+* malicious-snippets
-* snippets
+* executables

 The former will search for filenames based on regexes listed in _include.list_, excluding those matching regexes in _exclude.list_.
 The latter will search for files matching the _include.list_ regexes, than scan the code for patterns matching the _regex.list_.

 ## Why?

 All began thanks to the idea born from [25yearsofprogramming](http://25yearsofprogramming.com/php/findmaliciouscode.htm).
 In @welaika we have a lot of hosted sites, hosted on massive hosting services, with intrinsic security holes.
 We had some attacks, the most were web-shells injections or defacements; so we was in need of a passive security scan to monitor our site's code, just like lfbg from 25yearsofprogramming.